loki36/phpdocparse/README.md

 PhpDocParser
 ============

-This classes are to provid an easy way to extract information of a given PhpDoc
+This classes provide an easy way to extract information of a given PhpDoc

 all tags are accesible in an indexed array or using getTag($tagName) or getFormatedTag($tagName) all tags are an array of elements and each element can contains multi lines (or rows)